DanielAmah/clock_me/README.md

 bundle install
 ```

-if you are getting the error
+Troubleshooting

 `Your Ruby version is 2.X.X, but your Gemfile specified 2.X.X`.
 Try to install the version specified in this
 readme
 You can use `rvm`.
 If you don't have rvm, You can install it on your system from the link https://rvm.io/

-run `rvm use 2.6.3` on your terminal, next run `gem install bundler`
+run `rvm use 2.7.3` on your terminal, next run `gem install bundler`

 Install frontend packages